 - Tetraploid: Individuals who’s cells contain double sets of chromosomes (twice what diploids do).
 Many hybrids are tetraploids.

-The impact of ploidy in hybridizing peonies is not well understood.
-Parents with different ploidies can produce seed in peonies and produce fertile offspring.
-Fertility between plants with differing ploidies may be due to production of pollen (or ovules) with different ploidies.
+The impact of ploidy in hybridizing peonies is variable.
+Parents with different ploides may sometimes produce seed and produce fertile offspring.
+Fertility between plants with differing ploides may be due to production of pollen (or ovules) with different ploides, among other genetic abnormalities.

 pollination (hand, open)